This term is used to describe when a person has uneven pupils.

 David bowie eyes:

-One of the most distinctive physical characteristics of the late singer, songwriter, and producer David Bowie were his eyes.
+One of the most distinctive physical characteristics of the late singer, songwriter, and producer David Bowie was his eyes.

 Many people believe that he had two different colored eyes, a condition called heterochromia.
 But the real reason David Bowie’s eyes are so striking is the anisocoria.